-If an individual slot meets or exceeds a standard market size then that slot is considered 'valid'.
-The defined standard market size is \$1 billion for 1-month and \$750 million for 3-month.
-These sizes reflect (a) the aggregate of transactions effected over the duration of the slot and (b) acceptable bids and offers in the CLOB taken at a random interval at some point in the slot.
-"Acceptable bids and offers are executable provided the total volume weighted bid (VWB) and offer (VWO) up to the SMS are within 5bps or less of each other.
+If an individual slot meets or exceeds a standard market size (SMS) then that slot is considered 'valid'.
+The defined SMS standard market size is \$1 billion for 1-month and \$750 million for 3-month.
+These sizes reflect the aggregate of transactions effected over the duration of the slot and acceptable bids and offers in the CLOB taken at a random interval at some point in the slot.
+Bids and offers are considered to be 'acceptable' provided that the total volume weighted bid (VWB) and total volume weighted offer (VWO) up to the SMS are within 5 bps or less of each other and are within 2.5 bps from a calculated mid-price (representing a total bid-offer spread of 5 bps or less).